tashemi/android-development-bookmarks/README.md

   + [PhotoView](https://github.com/chrisbanes/PhotoView) - Implementation of ImageView for Android that supports zooming, by various touch gestures.
   + [ProgressWheel](https://github.com/Todd-Davies/ProgressWheel) - A progress wheel for android, intended for use instead of the standard progress bar.
   + [SmoothProgressBar](https://github.com/castorflex/SmoothProgressBar) - A small Android library allowing you to have a smooth and customizable horizontal indeterminate ProgressBar
+  + [DobList](https://github.com/bilalsammour/DobList) - DobLis is an Open Source Android library that provides to ListView adding ProgressBar (or any view) to the footer of ListView to be shown in loading more, and callback that is called when reaching last item in ListView.

 + ORM
   + [greenDAO](http://greendao-orm.com/) – Android ORM for SQLite